dankmeme01/globed/server/game/protocol.md

 One signed 32-bit integer for player ID.
 Returns a `PlayerAccountDataResponse` with the same player ID and the `PlayerAccountData` [structure](#playeraccountdata)

+### LevelListRequest

+No data.
+Returns a `LevelListResponse` with one unsigned 32-bit integer for the amount of levels, and then for each level, a signed 32-bit integer for the level ID and an unsigned 16-bit integer for player count.

 ### UserLevelEntry

 Reads the level ID (signed 32-bit integer) and adds the user to the list of players on that level.